jeosol/hello-world-docker/README.markdown

 In the first image, we build the container to load the hello-world project and drop us into a REPL (READ-EVAL-PRINT-LOOP) with the **\*package\*** initialized such that we can just type **greet-user** function into the REPL without the package name.
-In the second case, we set up the image so then when the container is run, the hello-world executable is called with an name specified and the result (i.e., greeting is presented) to the standard output and then the application exits.
+In the second case, we set up the image so then when the container is run, the hello-world executable is called with the specified name and the result (i.e., greeting) is printed to the standard output and then the application exits.

 ### Base SBCL image
 It should be noted that I used a custom SBCL container as the base image (see Dockerfile for detail).
 This base SBCL image is based on debian bullseye and uses SBCL version 2.1.10 and quicklisp version 2021-10-21.
 There are other SBCL images (e.g., see [fukamachi/sbcl](https://hub.docker.com/r/fukamachi/sbcl) and [clfoundation/sbcl](https://hub.docker.com/r/clfoundation/sbcl) that support multiple linux distros type and versions (e.g., debian, alpine, ubuntu) and SBCL versions.
 The interested user can also use these base images in the docker files or when targetting other distros (other than debian) and/or SBCL versions.